wurood/wurood/README.md

 # wurood-Jebril
-## Hi There
+# Hi There

--- I am working in paltel company as a FullStack Developer.
+# <h6>I am working in paltel company as a FullStack Developer.</h6>
--- My responsibilities are to build websites, build and maintain docker containers, build rest API and Linux administration, and troubleshoot.
+# <h6>My responsibilities are to build websites, build and maintain docker containers, build rest API and Linux administration, and troubleshoot.</h6>
--- I am currently learning React Development.
+# <h6>I am currently learning React Development.</h6>
--- How to reach me : https://www.linkedin.com/in/wurood-jebril-29b266137/
+# <h6>How to reach me : https://www.linkedin.com/in/wurood-jebril-29b266137/</h6>